denten-books/plain-text/main.md

 Although the discovery of binary arithmetic rightly belongs to Gottfried Leibniz, who, influenced by the *I Ching* hexagrams, articulated his own system in his *Explication de l'Arithmétique Binaire* (written in 1679 and published in 1703),[^@leibnitz_explication_1703] Bacon should take the credit for articulating a system for fixed-length binary encoding.
-The fixed.
-Baudot.
+His "two-fold difference" did have the effect of enabling humans to "express and signify" thoughts at "any distance and place."
+The fixed length-property of Bacon's cipher, later implemented in the five-bit Baudot code, signaled the beginning of the modern era of serial communications [^@jennings_annotated_2004].
+Baudot and the related Murray alphabets[^ln-murray] were designed specifically with automation in mind.
+Both being a fixed-length alphabet, the Baudot did away with the "unison" signal that separated letters in Morse, since the signals could be divided into letters by count (every five codes representing a single character).
+Additionally, the Murray code was by far more compact than Morse and especially more economical than Hughes, which used up to 54 measures of silence to send a signal representing double quotes.[^ln-zero] The signal for "zero" in Morse code took up 22 measures.
+By contrast, all Baudot and Murray characters were a mere 5 units in length, with the maximum of ten used to switch the receiving device into the figure or capital letter states (for the total of 10 units) [^@murray_setting_1905; @beauchamp_history_2001 380-397].

+As the volume of transmissions increased, humans were simply not fast enough to keep up with the demand of encoding and decoding message into and from Morse code.

 [^ln-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
 The first two books